moesmufti/xai_grok_sdk/README.md

 - Simple and intuitive interface for x.AI API interactions
 - Support for chat completions with the latest x.AI models
-- Built-in function calling capabilities
+- Built-in function calling capabilities with support for auto, required, and none modes
 - Minimal dependencies (only requires `requests`)
+- Secure API key handling
+- Customizable base URL for API endpoints
+- Comprehensive error handling for API responses

 ## Quick Start